Last Updated 16/07/2021.

-Silom is Very Different to Khao San Rd.
-Area.
+Silom v Khao San Rd.
+Area

 We adore the Khao San Rd. area and up ’till now we’ve always stayed in that part of Bangkok.
 It’s not everybody’s cup of tea, but we love the crazy backpacker vibe, the clothes stalls, the souvenirs and all-round energy of that part of town.

 It’s cleaner too, you can eat without that characteristic Khao San aroma of cat pee.
-In places all you can smell is flowers strung ready to make beautiful offerrings in the Hindu temple at the end of Pan Rd.
+In places all you can smell is flowers strung ready to make beautiful offerings in the Hindu temple at the end of Pan Rd.

 In Silom your food dollar goes further and quality is better.
 We find that hotels, guest houses and hostels are a little more expensive over here, but standards are higher.
 Bangkok is more expensive than most other parts of Thailand ( excluding popular tourist beaches, of course) but it’s well worth the extra few dollars.

-Cheap hotels and guest houses are fewer over here, but what we have found are a some really good hostels.
-We’ve stayed in a four-bed room in Mile Map Hostel (click through to check prices and availability, it gets busy, so book in advance), Pan Rd, and there are other family friendly hostels in the area.
+Cheap hotels and guest houses are fewer over here, but what we have found are some really good hostels.
+We’ve stayed in a four-bed family room in Mile Map Hostel (click through to check prices and availability.
+It gets busy, so book in advance).
+This one is on Pan Rd, and there are other good hostels in the area.